vinitha910/libcozmo/README.md

-# LibCozmo DART Library
+# libcozmo DART Library
-LibCozmo is C++ library that creates and loads the Cozmo, a robot developed by Anki, into the DART Simulator.
+libcozmo is a C++ library for simulating and running Cozmo based on DART and AIKIDO.
 Current tools allow you simulate the forklift movement.

 ## Installation